osrf-migration/vrx-wiki/tutorials/runDockerHubImage.md

     $ chmod u+x run.bash
 ```

-* Run the VMRC container provided on Docker Hub:
+* Run the VMRC container provided on [Docker Hub](https://hub.docker.com/r/osrf/vmrc/tags/).
+This step will attempt to run the current image.
+If the image isn't already on your system (it is the first time it is run, or there is an update) docker will download the image.
+The images are large (~1 GB), so beware this may take some time.

     * Option1: To use the default Docker runtime (no Nvidia):